 Always looking for the next talent, Arsène Wenger, like most managers, will have a long list of contacts he can get in touch with in case he needs a second opinion.

-Among this list happens to be a certain Russian agent named Sandor Varga, who claims to have been asked by the Arsenal manager to keep an eye on CSKA Moscow’s Alexander Golovin.
+Among this list happens to be a certain agent named Sandor Varga, who claims to have been asked by the Arsenal manager to keep an eye on CSKA Moscow’s Alexander Golovin.

 The interview with Sport-Express came after Barcelona’s director of football, Robert Fernandez, was spotted in the stands of the CSKA’s clash with Basel midweek, presumably to watch the 21-year-old.